How We used Rapid Prototyping to Make Offshore Software Development Efficient & Easy!

 Using rapid prototyping led to faster acceptance and higher user engagement.
-Because rapid prototyping involves the customer at the UX/UI design stage, once development starts, it is clear that features delivered will enjoy higher user-acceptance rates.
+Because rapid prototyping involves the customer at the UX/UI design stage, once development starts, it is clear that the features delivered will enjoy higher user-acceptance rates.

 No More Unwanted Surprises

 The prototype made aligning customer needs and expectations a LOT easier.
-Developers were able to things as expected faster and without any rework.
+Developers were able to do things as expected faster and without any rework.